Type: Trad, 80 ft (24 m)

 -none-

-This is an excellent slabby face climb which features thin liebacking, crimping, and just the right amount of protection for it to be cool without being too dangerous.
+This is an excellent slabby thin face climb which features thin liebacking, crimping, and sparse and sometimes questionable protection.
 The crux is inches before the ledge and some people do it as a dynamic lunge for the top and others do it statically.
 The route stays drier in rain than most of the other routes on the north side.
+Most people toprope the route by first climbing the first pitch of invisible airwaves before leading it (if they choose to do so).
+The route would probably be a pretty hard/scary onsight.

-This climb follows the arching seam 20 feet right of the direct start to first pitch of invisible airwaves.
+This climb follows the arching seam about 20 feet right of the direct start to first pitch of invisible airwaves and ends at the ledge atop pitch 1 of invisible airwaves.

 Photos